‘The Challenge’ Star Wes Bergmann Discusses Dee Ngyuen’s Firing, Says She’s In A ‘Mental Health Lodge’

 “Her mental health by this time had deteriorated to a level where being in a hotel alone would have been the most dangerous option of all,” he continued.

 The veteran then reminded followers that an international flight to Australia, where Dee hails from, is not possible during a pandemic so other options had to be considered.
 Wes then admitted that he brought in third-party counseling to make sure all the decisions he made in her rehoming were safe and legal.
-While these decisions were being made, Wes also noted that he and others spoke with her and educated her on her mistakes and negative comments, focusing on explaining systemic racism.
+While these decisions were being made, Wes also noted that he and others spoke with her and educated her on her mistakes and negative comments she made, focusing on explaining systemic racism.

 View this post on Instagram